jeffreycwitt/hn202/docs/class-8.md

 # The Hadith Tradition

-With this in the background, I'd like to consider some of the political challenges facing the Abbasids and how the Hadith tradition and Al-Shafi'i's work help to meet these challenges.
+With this in the background, I'd like to consider some of the political challenges facing the Abbasids and how the Hadith tradition and Al-Shafi'i's work helped to meet these challenges.

 ## The Problem